 Before you undergo the surgery, make sure that you understand all associated risks and that your expectations are in line with the projected result.

 Types of Anesthesia

 The type of anesthesia used will depend on the type of augmentation you’re having.
 Many breast augmentations are performed under general anesthesia, which makes you completely unconscious.
-Occasionally, local anesthesia is used.
-This anesthetizes the breast area, and it is usually given with a sedative so you will be drowsy, but not sully unconscious.
+This anesthetizes the breast area, and it is usually given with a sedative so you will be drowsy, but not fully unconscious.

 The breast augmentation surgery involves making an incision, positioning the implant, and then sewing the incisions shut.
 Dr. Leonard may make an incision around your areola, where your breasts meet your torso, or at your armpit.
 Regardless of where the incision is, Dr. Leonard will work to make sure that your scars are not noticeable.

 The implant may be placed right behind your existing breast tissue, or it may be placed behind your pectoral muscles.
 Dr. Leonard will discuss the details of implant placement and incision location with you prior to surgery.

 As surgeries go, breast augmentation is somewhat brief.
 It typically lasts one to two hours.

 After Your Surgery

 Getting Back to Normal